Vannevelj/vannevel.net/src/pages/articles/2019-06-04---Releasing-Android-Through-Azure-DevOps/index.md

 I will assume that you already have a working Android app released on the App Store and have the certificate available.

 ## Summary
 We will create a pipeline that executes the gradle task and signs it with our private key.
 We create a Google Developer service account and link it to our Google Play project.
-We then connect the Google Developer service account to an Azure DevOps service connection.
+We'll then connect the Google Developer service account to an Azure DevOps service connection.
 We use that service connection to execute a deploy task to the Google Play store.

 ## Setting up CI